Meconium aspiration syndrome

 Other treatments may include:

-In most cases, the outlook is excellent and there are no long-term health effects.
+In most cases of meconium-stained fluid, the outlook is excellent and there are no long-term health effects.

 Meconium may be present at birth in the amniotic fluid because there is a serious problem with the blood flow to and from the lungs.
 This is called persistent pulmonary hypertension of the newborn (PPHN).

-Your providers will want to be prepared for meconium being present at birth if:
+Your provider will want to be prepared for meconium being present at birth if:

 Crowley MA.
 Neonatal respiratory disorders.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
 10th ed.
-St. Louis, MO: Mosby Elsevier; 2015:chap 7.
+St Louis, MO: Elsevier Saunders; 2015:chap 74.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.